Arterial roads in metropolitan Phoenix: Camelback Road

 Camelback Road is a prominent street in the Phoenix metropolitan area.

 The street stretches continuously for approximately 33 miles from Scottsdale in the east to Litchfield Park in the west, and runs through the city of Phoenix.
 Scottsdale Fashion Square is located at the corner of Camelback and Scottsdale Roads.

+Camelback Road passes Grand Canyon University just west of the Interstate 17.

 Camelback Road runs directly south of Phoenix's famous Camelback Mountain and the Phoenician Resort.
 Further west, the upscale Biltmore district of Phoenix is located along Camelback Road, including the Arizona Biltmore Hotel (to the north), Biltmore Fashion Park, as well as one of Phoenix's primary business districts (sometimes called the Camelback Corridor).

-In Litchfield Park, Camelback Road passes the historic Wigwam Resort, built in 1918.
+In Litchfield Park, Camelback Road passes Goodyear's historic Organization House, opened 1918, and The Wigwam, opened 1929.

 West of Litchfield Park, Camelback Road skirts the southern boundary of Luke Air Force Base.

+Cardinals Way

+Cardinals Way is an east–west arterial road in Glendale.
+The highway begins at 99th Avenue, and passes the Loop 101, passing the State Farm Stadium, home of the Arizona Cardinals.
+The highway continues for two miles until 83rd Avenue, where it transitions into Bethany Home Road.